First passage percolation in hostile environment is not monotone: Construction of the graph

-For ease of readability, the reader can refer to Figures \ref{fig:graph1} and \ref{fig:graph-lenghts} for a sketch of $G$.
+For ease of readability, the reader can refer to Figure \ref{fig:graph-lenghts} for a sketch of $G$.
 Start from a vertex $O$ (which we also call \emph{the origin}) and attach two edges to it, that is, identify the starting point of these two edges into $O$.
 Call the other two endpoints $O_{\text{up}}$ and $O_{\text{low}}$.